- The main difference between Morkies and Yorkies is that the Morkie is a crossbreed between the Maltese and a Yorkie.

 You can see that even though they are both classified as toy breeds, the Morkie is significantly heavier and taller than the Yorkie on average.

 Given that the Morkie is half-Yorkie, it’s only natural that the breeds look similar.
-However, the Morkie comes in a more diverse assortment of colors than the Yorkie.
+Although the Morkie comes in a more diverse assortment of colors than the Yorkie.

 The Morkie can come in a wide variety of colors, including white, black, beige, apricot, brown, silver, and tan.